Best A5 Wagyu & Omakase in Ho Chi Minh City? My experience at Yazawa Saigon

 Sake, Wine, and the Art of Pairing

 Good Wagyu deserves good drinks, and Yazawa really knew how to deliver.
-Their wines and sakes selection were on point.
-I went for a glass of Dassai Junmai Daiginjo 50, a crisp, dry sake that cut through the richness of the beef, creating a perfect balance of flavors.
+Their wines and sakes selection were solid.
+I went for a glass of Dassai Junmai Daiginjo 50, a crisp, dry sake that cut through the richness of the beef, creating a perfect balance of flavours.
 It was clean, smooth, and just the right contrast to all that buttery goodness.

 But on the flip side, I found that the portion sizes of non-alcoholic drinks didn’t quite feel worth the price.
 If you are not drinking alcohol, and planning to just stick to soft drinks or juices, just keep that in mind.